projecthamster/hamster/README.md

 This allowed to use hamster on platforms (such as openSUSE Leap-15) where 1.04-based versions were completely broken.

-With respect to 1.04, lots of the gui ease of use has been lost, especially for tags handling, start/restart of activities, and the stats display is minimal now.
+With respect to 1.04, some of the gui ease of use has been lost, especially for tags handling, and the stats display is minimal now.
 So if you are happy with your hamster application, upgrade is not recommended yet.

 But at least backward compatibility seems good.